sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Use AMS Euler fonts for math
+Short desc    : Use AMS Euler fonts for math
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : Provides a setup for using the AMS Euler family of fonts for
+Descript     : Provides a setup for using the AMS Euler family of fonts for
              : mathematics in LaTeX documents.
 "The underlying philosophy of
              : Zapf's Euler design was to capture the flavour of mathematics
              : as it might be written by a mathematician with excellent